A Hope For Everyone

 Life Skills course and cooking demonstration

-Victory Care is always looking for ways to further empower people who attend the Food Stall and that is exactly the intention of the Victory care Empowered Life course.
+Victory Care is always looking for ways to further empower people who attend the Food Stall and that is the intention of the Empowered Life course.

-Through a combination of demonstrations, discussion and an amazing volunteer team they deliver a program with content centered around releasing pressure, building confidence, learning new things, making new friends and discovering your value.
+Our amazing volunteers deliver a program with content centred around releasing pressure, building confidence, learning new things, making new friends, and discovering your value.
+Each weekly session also includes a cooking demonstration, a taste test and an ingredient hamper to take home.

 Bunnings Fundraising BBQs